 If you need help, reach out to us!
 We want to make sure you have a great semester.

 Click on the “Confirm Enrollment” tab to continue.

 Confirm with your e-learning advisor (ELA) that you are enrolled in the course and not waitlisted.
 If you are waitlisted, you may get into the course if new sections are opened OR if other students enrolled in the course withdraw from the course.

 Even if you’re enrolled, your username and password will not work until the first day of class.
 Be patient until that time.
 You will find some resources to prepare you for class in “Print Our Checklists” tab.

-NCVPS does not send usernames and passwords to students.
+NCVirtual does not send usernames and passwords to students.
 Get your username and password from your e-learning advisor.
-Your ELA is usually the person who enrolled you into your NCVPS course.
+Your ELA is usually the person who enrolled you in your NCVirtual course.
 It’s often a school advisor.
 If you’re working from a school lab, your lab facilitator may also have your login information.

 Your login will not work until the first day of class, so if it’s not working yet, don’t worry!
 It will when classes begin.

 We have a number of guides to help you.
 Head over to our Printable NCVPS Guides page and print the four student guides.
 This includes the following guides:

 Getting Started Checklist for NCVPS Students